superterran/engine/docs/README.md

 ## Quick Install

-Paste this into your terminal...
+Warning, this might not work well it's very new but...
+Paste this into your terminal:

 ```
 $ curl https://raw.githubusercontent.com/superterran/engine/master/bin/installer | bash